robbfitzsimmons/fever-heroku/README.md

 ========================================

 #### There's an easier/cheaper way to do this with a custom [PHP buildpack](https://github.com/iphoting/heroku-buildpack-php-tyler).

 Follow this very concise [gist](https://gist.github.com/plasticine/5175588) for instructions.

+Note: it's important to do the "optional" curl request at the bottom on a cron job every 10min, otherwise the Heroku app will reset itself and you'll find yourself constantly having to re-enter your database credentials (and it won't work on 3rd party clients).

 Leaving this up in case ClearDB ends up being a bait-and-switch on their cheaper MySQL plan.
 If so, revert to [this commit](0af102a096ac32af363310df12c530dface695a2) and follow instructions below.

 ##### These are my tweaks to make Fever work on Heroku.
 Shaun Inman (http://www.feedafever.com/) owns the copyright to the source.